prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

 ### Define literals to remove

 The file "VEC.FILTER-OPEN-ENUMS.xsl" contains an example on how to remove "Transformation2D" from the strict VEC scheme.

-If a new VEC version is released this file can be used again to create an updated company specific scheme.
+Its definition as well as every occurrence is filtered (Note: Only occurrences where *minOccurs* equals 0 can be removed, as otherwise the resulting scheme would not be valid).

 To run the conversion see step "2.
 Run Conversion" from above.